 - Just after the first World War with, again, more surplus equipment available and the rise of the automobile allowing access

 A theme throughout the book is that outdoor recreational pursuits are the province of so-called professionals for the most part.
 To build the trails, start the organizations, and implement many of the policies and traditions found in the American outdoor experience were started, implemented, and continued by a homogenous socioeconomic group.
 And this group tends to be urban (and later, suburban) dwellers as opposed to rural residents.
-The romanticism of the typically college educated and affluent urban dweller in contrast to the rural person who lives on the land, but has a more pragmatic view of the land itself.
+The romanticism of the typical college educated and affluent urban dweller in contrast to the rural person who lives on the land, but has a more pragmatic view of the land itself.
 Not much has changed since the 1870s it seems.

 But the immediate years after World War II were the largest watershed for the overall change in the use of the American trails it seems, at least according to the author.

-While I agree with some of these ideas (mainly affluent users of the outdoors, post-World War II being a major watershed, gear as a touchstone as being an active outdoors person), I question a few assertions:
+While I agree with some of these ideas (mainly affluent users of the outdoors, post-World War II being a significant watershed, gear as a touchstone as being an active outdoors person), I question a few assertions:

 - The decline of outdoor groups – Yes, traditional outdoor groups have indeed decreased concerning trips and members.
 But many have evolved and gone primarily to social media.
 MeetUp and Facebook, in particular, have active, if less formal, outdoor groups of many different types.
 Many new users of the outdoors are hesitant to take small group trips, never mind solo ones.
 As long as people are new to the outdoors, there will be a desire to do something in a group setting.